Skip to content

 }

-Fix: Remove the source field, or change type to "image_edit".
+Fix: Remove the source field, change type to "image_edit", or use the video source contract on type: "video_edit" / "video_reframe".

 Source missing for type “image_edit”